DanielRidho/AirQualityDataset/README.md

 Proyek ini bertujuan untuk membuat dashboard interaktif yang menganalisis dan memvisualisasikan data kualitas udara yang memungkinkan pengguna untuk mengeksplorasi tren dan pola pencemaran dengan mudah

 # Noted
-This repository only use to deploy [Streamlit.app](https://dicoding-airquality-annas-sovianto.streamlit.app/)
+This repository only use to deploy [Streamlit.app](https://airqualitydataset-daniel.streamlit.app/)

-If you run in your pc, you should change the directory of read.csv(data)
+If you run in your pc, you should change the directory of read.csv(data) and make the clean merged dataset form url to the correct directory

 The zip file that I sent in the Dicoding project submission is code that can be run on a local computer.